jeyeldotgit/mediqr-final/docs/FinalPlan.md

 #### 3.2 Login / Restore Model

 - **Login = Restore**:
-  - On a new device, “logging in” is actually **restoring**: user re-enters the 12‑word phrase or reconstructs the MEK via social recovery.
+  - On a new device or after page refresh, "logging in" is actually **restoring**: user re-enters the 12‑word phrase or reconstructs the MEK via social recovery.
   - Once derived, the MEK unlocks the local vault and can decrypt any blobs fetched from the backend.
+  - **Implementation**: `/restore` page allows existing users to enter their mnemonic phrase to restore access.
+  - Master key is never persisted - only exists in memory during active session.

 #### 3.3 Social Recovery (2‑of‑3 Shamir Sharding)